0chain/zboxcli/README.md

         challenge_completion_time: 2m0s
 ```

-Response will have information about blobbers allocated and stats for the allocation.
-Stats contain important information about the size of the allocation, size used, number of write markers, and challenges passed/failed/open/redeemed

 ### Get metadata

-Use `meta` command to get meta data for the given remote file.
-Use with help to know more about possible flags.
+Use `meta` command to get meta data for a given remote file.
+Use `-h` to know more about possible flags.

 #### Usage